-- 1. Discuss and explain a wide range of communication theories and strategies appropriate within different educational settings (including hearing students and non-hearing students from signing families) and link theories to communication challenges within the teaching profession (including overcoming hindrances to communication such as technical and socio-personal factors). - 2.
-Deliver spoken and written material to others in engaging, effective and creative ways that demonstrates understanding of professional communication in educational contexts - 3.
-Critically reflect your communication skills and identify ways to overcome communication challenges in order to identify your professional learning needs.
+- Discuss and explain a wide range of communication theories and strategies appropriate within different educational settings (including hearing students and non-hearing students from signing families) and link theories to communication challenges within the teaching profession (including overcoming hindrances to communication such as technical and socio-personal factors). - 2.
+Deliver spoken and written material to others in engaging, effective and creative ways that demonstrates understanding of professional communication in educational contexts - Critically reflect your communication skills and identify ways to overcome communication challenges in order to identify your professional learning needs.

-2.3 Generic Skills and Capabilities
+2.3 Graduate Capabilities and Employability Skills

-For further details on the Generic Skills please refer to the Graduate Generic Skills and Capabilities policy.
+For further details on the Graduate Capabilities and Employability Skills please refer to the Graduate Generic Skills and Abilities Policy.